Surfing in the Algarve: The Best Waves of South Portugal

 Soul & Surf: The Ultimate Surf & Yoga Retreat

-Your day starts early with a breakfast spread featuring fresh banana bread.
+At Soul & Surf Your day starts early with a breakfast spread featuring fresh banana bread.
 Bleary-eyed but excited, you’ll wiggle into your wetsuit and head to the beach.
 One pop-up on your board and you’ll forget all about that first chilly splash.

 After your morning in the waves, a healthy lunch awaits under the fairy lights of the garden, complete with long communal tables and a dreamy swimming pool.
 Afternoon yoga sessions take place in a serene shala tucked among orange trees, and evenings are for decadent dinners and glasses of local wine.
 Stay in a shared room, a private suite, or a cozy glamping tent.
 Either way, good vibes are guaranteed.